igrigorik/http-client-hints/README.md

 The application may want to deliver alternate set of optimized resources based on advertised hints.
 For example, it may use the device pixel ratio (`DPR` hint), or the layout viewport width (`RW` hint) to respond with optimized HTML markup, CSS, or script resources - see [Responsive Design + Server Side Components (RESS)](http://www.lukew.com/ff/entry.asp?1392).

-Applications that use this approach must also serve appropriate `Vary` and `Cache-Control` response headers to ensure correct delivery of optimized assets.
+_Note: Applications that use this approach must also serve appropriate `Vary` and `Cache-Control` response headers to ensure correct delivery of optimized assets._

 #### `<img>` element
 ##### Delivering DPR-aware images
-`DPR` hint automates device-pixel-ratio-based selection and enables the server to deliver the appropriate image variant without any changes in markup.
+`DPR` hint automates device-pixel-ratio-based selection and enables delivery of optimal image variant without any changes in markup.
 For example, given the following HTML markup:

 ```html
 <img src="img.jpg" alt="I'm a DPR-aware image!">